christopher-mayers/cst-336-final-project/README.md

   - [ ] Add objects
   - [ ] Delete objects
   - [ ] Update objects
-- General API
-  - We will no doubt, using javascript or PHP, need to send requests to perform the above data management.<br>
-  If you'd like to structure the API nicely, maybe look at the guidelines for REST APIs, and have one PHP api file for each database table (`flights.php`, `users.php`...).
-In each file change what the API does based on `$_SERVER["REQUEST_METHOD"]`.
-    - `"GET"` should get all objects, and if `?id=` is given in the url/data, get just the object with that ID
-    - `"POST"` should create a new object based on given data
-    - `"PUT"` should update an existing object.
-This method requires some manual implementation, as `$_PUT` does not normally exist in PHP
-    - `"DELETE"` should delete an object with the given ID

-Dylan: I'll create a skeleton of the API so you guys can fill it in.

 ### Junior
 - Cart management